canincarlos/LastCatStanding/README.md

 That said, in this write-up I will first explain my process, after which I'll cover a few difficulties, then I'll do a shallow comparison of Bootstrap and Tailwind.

-I chose to use the jQuery library because feel that demonstration of basic coding abilities, DOM comprehension, and this write-up, were the items to focus on, rather than attemptting to dazzle with library selections, etc.
+I chose to use the jQuery library to prioritize the demonstration of basic coding abilities, DOM comprehension, and this write-up, rather than attemptting to dazzle with library selections, etc.

 And so we continue ...